Outdoor Living Spaces: Updating the Patio with Summer Color

 Here are 6 ways to add summer color to your outdoor living spaces.

-1. Flowers – Ok, this one is the most obvious and, in my opinion, the most fun!
-It’s also where I start.
-If you choose a color palette and buy accessories, and then get to the nursery and nothing fits with it, you’re stuck.
-So I always pick my plants first and work everything else around it.
-I selected fuchsia impatiens and yellow begonias, knowing both would look lovely with my chinoiserie pots.
+Ok, this one’s the most obvious and, in my opinion, the most fun!
+It’s also where I always start.
+If you pick your color palette and buy all your accessories first, only to get to the nursery and find that nothing blooming fits your scheme, you’re kind of stuck.
+So I flip it: I let the flowers lead the way.
+I chose cheerful fuchsia impatiens and sunny yellow begonias, knowing they’d pop beautifully against my blue and white chinoiserie pots.

 And what if you have floral cushions like I had with that early dining table?